simonmarwitz/pyOMA/doc/index.rst

 Toolbox Structure
 =================

-The toolbox consists of four packages :
+The pyOMA package consists of two modules  :

 ::